thost96/docker-iobroker/README.md

 # docker-iobroker
-Docker image for ioBroker (http://iobroker.net) based on node:12-slim.
+Docker image for ioBroker ("http://iobroker.net") based on node-slim.

 This project creates a Docker image for running ioBroker as a Docker Container.